jumpingjoy/watchnationpro/index.md

 It's also a solid smartwatch with everything you'd expect from a wearable running Wear OS, including NFC for Google Pay, email, notifications, and app alerts.

 <button class="uk-button uk-button-primary" href="">>> Read Our Full Review Here <<</button>

+### No. 6 Kate Spade Scallop 2

+Version two of Kate spade runs on Wear OS like the first version of Kate spade scallop.
+It has the same attractive looks and covers almost the features of Fossil watches.

+The "Choose your look's" App helps you pick the right watch face that matches your clothes and accessories.
+NFC for Google pay is a notable one.
+It has a button to control music and all.
+As it is waterproof, you can swim with that.
+It comes with the latest Wear OS.
+It has an AMOLED display.
+As the ambient light sensor adjusts the brightness, it can maintain the battery life decently.

+<button class="uk-button uk-button-primary" href="">>> Read Our Full Review Here <<</button>

 --------------------------------------------------------------------------------------------------------------------------------

 ## WatchNationPro.com's Motto